This is your business. Define the rights and obligations of your co-founders and investors from the start.

 You'll have a kick-off call so your lawyer can learn about your goals and the key clauses to include in your agreement.
 After the call, your lawyer will draft and deliver your custom Shareholders' Agreement and explain how it works.

-Your cap table clearly defines who owns the company and how many shares they control.
-This complements your minute book and provides context for the rest of the agreement.
+Your cap table defines who owns the company and how much.
+It lives with your minute book and gives context for the Agreement.

 Prevent catastrophe by clearly identifying what happens when a shareholder dies, gets divorced, becomes disabled, or disappears.

-Outline the formula that will be used to calculate the value of the company.
-This is important for when you raise money and issue options down the road.
+Outline the formula that calculates the value of the company.
+This is important for when you raise money and issue options.

 Pick a lawyer to discuss your goals and business needs.